zdq0394/zdq0394.github.com/network/sdn/calico/overview.md

 Calico uses etcd to provide the communication between components and as a consistent data store, which ensures Calico can always build an accurate network.
 * data storage
 * communication: etcd is also used as a communication bus between components.

+## 技术原理
+1. responding to workload ARP requests with the host MAC
+2. IP routing tables: for connectivity
+3. iptables: for isolation